uc-cdis/gen3.org/content/resources/user/gen3-client.md

 In order to register data files in a Gen3 data commons, the filenames, md5sums, and file_size in bytes, must be submitted as metadata.
 The gen3-client can help collect the values of these three properties using the `gen3-client generate-tsv` command.

+> __NOTE:__ For most data uploaders, using the `gen3-client upload` command followed by mapping files in Windmill is the preferred method for uploading files.
+See [this section](/resources/user/submit-data) of the documentation for details.

 The template TSV for a data file node should be downloaded from the node's entry page in the data dictionary and used as a template with this command.
 Then the wildcard character `*` can be used to add all matching files to the specified output tsv.

 To download template TSVs from a common, open the common's Windmill data portal and click on "Dictionary" in the top navigation bar to open the data dictionary.
 Template TSVs can be obtained from each node's page in the data dictionary by clicking on the node's name.